You found our list of the best communication games for teams.

-Communication games are activities that improve teammates’ ability to exchange information.
+Communication games are activities and exercises that improve teammates’ ability to exchange information.
 For instance, Can You Hear Me Now, Telephone, and Mad Gab.
 The purpose of these games is to show the importance of clear communication to strengthen employees’ verbal and nonverbal conversation skills.

 This list includes:

-- team building communication games
+- communication team building activities

 Here we go!